Danira98/Credit_Risk_Analysis/README.md

   - Confusion Matrix:

 ![SMOTE_confusing_matrix](https://user-images.githubusercontent.com/111034667/216507072-2d0618c5-1340-4927-90b9-844ad941b0f0.png)

   - Imbalanced Classification Report:

 ![SMOTE_report](https://user-images.githubusercontent.com/111034667/216507224-6044bf45-1e99-4471-87f0-267bef9eec57.png)

-### Undersampling
+#### Undersampling
 - Cluster Centroids:
 In this model, our algorithm clusters the majority class, then generates centroids that are representative of the clusters.
 Then, the majority class is undersampled down to the size of the minority class.This model returned the following results:
-  -Accuracy score:0.5447339051023905
+  - Accuracy score:0.5447339051023905
-  -Confusion Matrix:
+  - Confusion Matrix:

   ![centroid_confusion_matrix](https://user-images.githubusercontent.com/111034667/216508259-1af12004-62dc-41d8-a366-cbeaee698ae1.png)

-  -Imbalanced Classification Report:
+  - Imbalanced Classification Report:

 ![centroid_report](https://user-images.githubusercontent.com/111034667/216508270-cebe28f4-87fb-40b6-814d-d383894354a6.png)

-### Combination of Undersampling and Oversampling
+#### Combination of Undersampling and Oversampling
 - SMOTEENN:
 In this model , our algorithm first oversamples the minority class with the approach of SMOTE and later on cleans the resulting data with an undersampling strategy.
 In the case where the two nearest neighbors points of a data point belong to two different classes, the data point is dropped.The results for this model are the following:
-  -Accuracy score:0.5447339051023905
+  - Accuracy score:0.5447339051023905
-  -Confusion Matrix:
+  - Confusion Matrix:

   ![SMOTEENN_confusion_matrix](https://user-images.githubusercontent.com/111034667/216508741-fbc06ffa-629d-4dce-911f-552c2734ecd4.png)

-  -Imbalanced Classification Report:
+  - Imbalanced Classification Report:

   ![SMOTEENN_report](https://user-images.githubusercontent.com/111034667/216508760-5d5cb39c-3bad-4047-b6eb-c3e8344ba37b.png)

-### Ensamble Learners
+#### Ensamble Learners
 - Balanced Random Forest Classifier:
 In this model,our data is classified similarly to the Random Forest model but it randomly undersamples each bostrap sample to balance it out.
 The following are the results of our model

-  -Accuracy score:0.7885466545953005
+  - Accuracy score: 0.7885466545953005
-  -Confusion Matrix:
+  - Confusion Matrix:

   ![balanced_confusion_matrix](https://user-images.githubusercontent.com/111034667/216509325-34ed379e-f105-4e5f-9593-a6691aa6467a.png)

-  -Imbalanced Classification Report:
+  - Imbalanced Classification Report:

 ![balanced_report](https://user-images.githubusercontent.com/111034667/216509350-bc2283a1-9b17-4a11-a67c-fea7dc029ae8.png)